-We believe commercial applicators should be required to have at least one million dollars in liability insurance.
+We believe that commercial applicators should be required to have at least one million dollars in liability insurance.

-We support all North Dakota licensed insurance companies, including Nodak Insurance, in providing insurance alternatives for all agricultural practices including, but not limited to, direct market agriculture.
+We support all North Dakota licensed insurance companies, including Nodak Insurance, providing insurance alternatives for all agricultural practices including, but not limited to, direct market agriculture.

 We oppose mandates on health insurance.